 Thermoflex pipe’s low friction coefficient means it can achieve flow similar to or greater than the original host pipe, making it an excellent choice for pipeline rehabilitation - a process in which the composite pipe is pulled through existing pipeline infrastructure.

 Pipeline rehabilitation lessens the need for full excavation, trenching, and permitting, minimizing disruption and cost.
-FPS Onshore works closely with your project team to for easy deployment and installation.
+Baker Hughes works closely with your project team to for easy deployment and installation.
 We provide comprehensive consultative and engineering support from manufacturing through testing.

 How does it work?